ctlong12/InteractiveGrid/README.md

 # InteractiveGrid
-Grid that grows and shrinks accordingly to the users touch with the use of a UIPanGestureRecognizer.
+This application displays a grid that grows and shrinks accordingly to the users touch.
+It demonstrates the UIPanGestureRecognizer in correlation with UIView Animations.